 - The employee suffered real damages to the mental well-being from the moment that the data breach occurred until the moment the decision was made by the new employer to continue the her employment;

 - Although the employee petitioned the court for EUR 500 in damages, but was granted only half thereof by the court, because the court considered that, although a substantial risk materialized for the employee due to the data breach, this risk was not realized as the employment agreement was continued and therefore, the damages suffered were limited.

 Although EUR 250 might not seem substantial, the implications of this judgment might be far reaching.
 First, because the court is continuing the previously rendered view that a breach with data protection laws, can indeed be considered a breach of a fundament law which may result in the granting of compensation for non-material damages.
-Second, this case may have additional implications for the UWV, since the UWV is already subject to an order imposed by the Dutch Data Protection Authority to improve its security measures regarding health data (see our previous blog on this topic).
+Second, this case may have additional implications for the UWV, since the UWV is already subject to an order imposed by the Dutch Data Protection Authority to improve its security measures regarding health data.
 The issue addressed in this case is very near to the data protection issues that have already been identified within the UWV and might fuel additional enforcement measures from the Dutch Data Protection Authority.
 Finally, this judgment might just give an opening and serve as precedent for further claims, or possibly, collective actions in the future.
 We will continue to closely monitor the development in this field, stay tuned!